bablokb/pi-webradio/README.md

 contains a number of radio-stations mainly from Germany.
 They do tend to change the URLs once in a while, so these are not guaranteed to work.

+The underlying low-level player mpg123 does not support encrypted (https) streams, make sure to use the unencrypted version.
+Radio-stations usually support both variants.

 This project does not distribute any logos for the sample channel list to prevent any copyright-trouble.
 Please download the files yourself and copy them to the `files/usr/local/lib/webradio/web/images` directory